 Training Service Dogs for Heroes with Disabilities

-Basic manners and obedience training is performed by inmate trainers/handlers at prison facilities, while the more complex service training for our dogs is conducted by professional dog trainers.
+Some dogs receive basic manners and obedience training by inmate trainers/handlers at prison facilities, while the more complex service training for our dogs is conducted by professional dog trainers.
 The partners with whom we are currently working are the following:

-Chosen inmates at this medium-security prison facility are trained by professional handlers to provide basic obedience training to rescue dogs.
-During their tenure in Paws Behind Bars, the dogs learn basic manners and to respond to commands.
+Chosen inmates at this prison facility are trained by professional handlers to provide basic obedience training to rescue dogs.
+During their tenure in Camp K-9, the dogs learn basic manners and to respond to commands.
 At the same time, the inmates learn job skills and importance of teamwork.

 - Duffy’s Dog Training Center

 A premier canine training center in the Kentuckiana area supplements the training received at the prisons with intensive service dog training.
 This training takes approximately 30 days of training and focuses on manners and formal commands, as well as service tasks.
+Some dogs also receive basic obedience training at the center as the demand has increased.
 Tasks may include, but are not limited to, the following: